-Henry Ford Health System knows that medical information about you is personal and is committed to protecting the privacy of your information.
-As a patient of Henry Ford Health System, the care and treatment you receive is recorded in an electronic medical record.
+Henry Ford Health knows that medical information about you is personal and is committed to protecting the privacy of your information.
+As a patient of Henry Ford Health, the care and treatment you receive is recorded in an electronic medical record.
 So that we can best meet your medical needs, we share your electronic medical record with all the health care providers involved in your care.
 We share your information only to the extent necessary to conduct our business operations, to collect payment for the services we provide you and to comply with the laws that govern health care.
 We will not use or disclose your information for any other purpose without your permission.

 HIPAA provides individuals with certain rights

 You have the right to review, inspect or receive a copy of the medical information that we keep about you or anyone else that you have legal authorization to access medical information about.
 Please note that we may charge you for our costs related to your request.
 We may deny your request in very limited circumstances.